ayeshasaddiqa123/ayeshasaddiqa123/README.md

  This is **AYESHA SADDIQA** student of computer science at **government college university**.

- As I am interestd in coding , research is going on.
+ As I dived in AI , research is going on.

 <!---
 ayeshasaddiqa123/ayeshasaddiqa123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.